 Secretary: Arkadi Choufrine, Ph.D., Senior Bibliographic Specialist, Princeton University Library

 Matthew Baker, Ph.D.
-Student, Fordham University Department of Theology
+Candidate, Fordham University Department of Theology

 Seraphim Danckaert, Ph.D.
 Candidate, ACEOT, Vrije Universiteit Amsterdam Faculty of Theology

 Nicholas Marinides, Ph.D.
 Candidate, Princeton University Department of History

 George Parsenios, Ph.D., Associate Professor of New Testament, Princeton Theological Seminary